vpfaulkner/vpfaulkner.github.io/_posts/2015-06-4-inheritance-in-ruby.md

 Child.new.shared_method    # => "I am shared"
 {% endhighlight %}

 As you can see, the behavior from Parent is endowed to Child.
-Think of it almost as if everything between {% highlight ruby %}class Parent{% endhighlight %} and {% highlight ruby %}end{% endhighlight %} is copied and pasted to the Child class.
+Think of it almost as if everything between class Parent and end is copied and pasted to the Child class.

 Let's say you wanted to inherit some more functionality.
 You could do so but only through a longer line of inheritance: